City and Guilds of London Institute: History

 A meeting of 16 of the City of London's livery companies in 1876 led to the foundation of the City and Guilds of London Institute for the Advancement of Technical Education (CGLI), which aimed to improve the training of craftsmen, engineering technicians, engineering technologists, and professional engineers.
 The two main objectives were to create a Central Institution in London and to conduct a system of qualifying examinations in technical subjects.

 Unable at once to find a large enough site within the City of London for their Central Institution, the CGLI occupied a building on land alongside Exhibition Road in South Kensington, although its headquarters were in Gresham College in the City.
 At the time John Watney was both secretary to the Gresham Committee and the CGLI.
-Evening classes were offered at a school in Cowper Street, off City Road, enabling instruction in chemistry and physics to be provided to those who wished to continue their education after working during the day.
+Evening classes were offered at a school on Cowper Street, off City Road, enabling instruction in chemistry and physics to be provided to those who wished to continue their education after working during the day.
 The school proved such a success that new premises had to be found in nearby Leonard Street, which was formally opened on 19 February 1893 as Finsbury Technical College.
 The institute's director at the time was Sir Philip Magnus, later University MP.
-Finsbury College was intended as the first of a number of feeder colleges for the Central Institution, but was almost the only one founded.
+Finsbury College was intended as the first of a number of feeder colleges for the Central Institution but was almost the only one founded.
 Finsbury College continued its separate existence until 1926.

 The City & Guilds of London Art School was established in 1854, as one of the first Government Schools of Design, in Kennington, south London.
-It was originally named Lambeth School of Art and was set up to provide training in carving, modelling and architectural decoration.
+It was originally named Lambeth School of Art and was set up to provide training in carving, modelling, and architectural decoration.
 In 1879 the art school began a close working relationship with the City and Guilds Institute.
-This lasted until 1971, when the art school became an independent charity.
-The art school focuses on undergraduate and postgraduate study of fine art, stone and wood carving and the conservation of three-dimensional cultural artefacts.
-The City and Guilds Institute accredits the carving courses and maintains a link with the Art School.
+This lasted until 1971 when the art school became an independent charity.
+The art school focuses on undergraduate and postgraduate study of fine art, stone, and wood carving, and the conservation of three-dimensional cultural artefacts, books, and paper.
+The City and Guilds Institute maintains a link with the art school through its charitable grant support of projects delivering Widening Participation activity.

 Since 2015, the City & Guilds Group has moved back into delivering training as well as offering qualifications.
-This was originally through its acquisition of the Oxford Group, but has since included the acquisition of Adelaide-based e3Learning, an Australian corporate elearning and compliance provider, and the Cumbrian-based specialist nuclear industry training provider Gen2.
+This was originally through its acquisition of the Oxford Group but has since included the acquisition of Adelaide-based e3Learning, an Australian corporate e-learning and compliance provider, and the Cumbrian-based specialist nuclear industry training provider Gen2.